Canon 1000D vs 200D

 With 24MP, the 200D offers a higher resolution than the 1000D (10.1MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 5.71μm for the 1000D).
 Yet, the 200D is a much more recent model (by 9 years) than the 1000D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+Of the two cameras under consideration, the 200D offers substantially better image quality than the 1000D (overall score 17 points higher).
+The advantage is based on 1.6 bits higher color depth, 2.5 EV in additional dynamic range, and 0.5 stops in additional low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The 200D indeed provides for movie recording, while the 1000D does not.
 The highest resolution format that the 200D can use is 1080/60p.